trojanatwar/poseidon/README.md

 ## Anonymity (Proxy)

-In order to use Poseidon with a proxy, you can use:
+In order to use Poseidon with a proxy, you can try:

 ### Torsocks or Proxychains